SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 goods, where that isn't needed.
 But this is also a matter of which data you can and/or wish to collect and manage yourself.

-Here, you can choose from two main paths.
+Here, you can choose between two main paths.
 Either you let us provide you with a full checkout solution (including both consumer identification and payment menu) - meaning the payer themself can choose how they'd like to pay.
 Or, you can decide to use the option for payments